zhengyjo/sinatra-evite/README.md

 ## New Idea:
   In the future I will update the form in the creation of registration as autocomplete select box, which will invole the combination of ruby and jquery/javascript

+## Special notes:
+When creating person and event, it will check the uniqueness of the name When creating registration, it will check the uniqueness of the combination of all three fields If validation fails, then it will lead to a error prompt page

 ## Testing:
         All the testing file is under spec folder